Chapter 5 : A Cruel Reminder

 “I know.
 I should have told you sooner.
 But let's face it; we don't know what's going on between us right now...and we've been doing really well!
 Which I guess is probably why I should have told you...But I didn't want to mess things up.
 It's just her usual follow-up.
 Nothing important, and I swear, Norah, I don't have feelings for Clancy.”

 She breathed heavily, listening intently to his words and trying to decipher his gaze.
-She wanted to be upset.
-She didn't want him to go see Clancy O'Dell.
+Her instincts told her to be upset.
+She didn't want him to see Clancy O'Dell.
 She didn't want him to ever have to see her again; that woman had done things with her James, things that James was supposed to only do with her, and that made her uneasy.
 It made her feel threatened, and she hated that.
 But she knew she couldn't protest; she knew she couldn't show how upset she was or how uneasy it made her.
 Not if she ever wanted James to forgive her.

-If she wanted things between her and James to get better - which she desperately did - she would have to be okay with James seeing Clancy, and she would have to trust him.
+If she wanted things between her and James to get better—which she desperately did—she would have to be okay with James seeing Clancy, and she would have to trust him.
 If she wasn't okay with James seeing her, the road to James' forgiveness would triple.
 He was right; they were doing so well, and she couldn't be hypocritical about the situation.
-If she was okay with this, then it would give James the initiative to begin to forgive her for her offence with Kiernan.
+After Norah had told James that she had considered breaking up with him because of his behavior before Kiernan ever drove a wedge in their relationship, James had started down the path to forgiving Norah, for he understood that he was partially at fault.
+They had made progress and started down the right path, and Norah couldn’t jeopardize that.

 She swallowed a lump in her throat, trying to ignore the churning feeling in her stomach that made her wish to vomit, and she nodded.
 “Okay.
 I–I understand.”